games647/PaperBox/README.md

 ### Patching overhead on server startup

-Of course the patching process, necessary GPL compliance, also adds a delay to the server startup.
+Of course the patching process, necessary for GPL compliance, also adds a delay to the server startup.
 However, this overhead should be drastically reduced, because all necessary files are locally available and only the server implementation needs to be patched.